craftstl97/EC-Weasel/README.md

 - Enter the goal string (alphabetical only)
 - Enter the population size (10-20 is fine) larger populations evolve faster but take more computation time
 - Each generation will check its best individual against the best individual overall, if it has a higher fitness the console will output the generation number and genome of that individual
-- fitness is determined by the quantity of characters matching in the genome and the goal string
+- Fitness is determined by the quantity of characters matching in the genome and the goal string